gamedolphin/gamedolphin.old.github.com/_posts/2019-05-11-my-minimal-emacs-setup.markdown

 ## Project setup

-No project is begun without git and emacs community's integration with git through magit is unparalleled in its expanse and ease of use.
+No project is begun without git and Emacs community's integration with git through magit is unparalleled in its expanse and ease of use.
 Setting that up is just as easy.
 "C-M-g" now triggers a git status buffer for the current file's repository.

 {% highlight elisp %}
 (use-package magit